Adriana George looks into the camera outdoors, wearing a navy blazer and a white collared shirt.

 words by

 At 21, Adriana George left her home in the Caribbean for a new life in New York.
-She arrived with a strong sense of justice and fairness — and wasn’t here long before she was fighting for caregivers’ rights after hearing the stories of nannies like herself.
-Now an activist in Philadelphia and a U.S. citizen, George pushes for freedom, fairness and equality, helping to change local laws for domestic workers.
+She arrived with a strong sense of justice and soon began fighting for caregivers’ rights after hearing stories of long days, low pay and mistreatment from nannies like herself.
+Now an activist in Philadelphia and a U.S. citizen, George has helped turn domestic workers’ experiences into local protections under the law.

 Adriana George didn’t set out to be a founder of our nation.